Alamantus/OversimplifiedJS/README.md

 ```
 To make things a little bit simpler, all of the arguments (except for the name) are optional!
 If you leave out the options (i.e. `R.Add("Room Name");`), it defaults to the camera's size and prevents camera movement.
 If you leave out the path to the backgroundSrc or a backgroundColor, then it doesn't draw a background and becomes transparent, showing the background of either the canvas or the page (specified through CSS).
 If you leave out the step speed, then it uses the `OS.Settings.defaultStep` value.

+### Fill the Space
 Last, you'll want to add objects to the room.

+#### GameObjects
 Each Room you create holds its own objects in its `OS.Room.objects` property (accessible from `OS.R["Room Name"].objects` or `rm_FirstRoom.objects` if using a variable like the above example), so to add an object to a Room at the start of the game (so those objects will be there when the room is on screen), you'll use the `OS.Room.AddObject()` function or `OS.Create()` to add to the current room.
 How you created your room determines how you'll use this function.
 For example:
 ```javascript
 //If you created a room and set a variable reference... var rm_MainRoom = OS.R.Add("Default");